-It can be diffused, or not as precisely located as somatic pain from an injury, even when it is intense.
-It commonly affects the gut, causing symptoms of abdominal pain, nausea and indigestion, even when the source of the pain is located elsewhere.
+It feels diffused, or not as precisely located as somatic pain from an injury, even when it is intense.
+It often affects your gut, causing symptoms of abdominal pain, nausea and indigestion, even when the source of the pain is located elsewhere.

 It also may feel closely tied to your emotional or mental state.
 Pain in the visceral organs can both trigger and be triggered by mental/emotional distress.

 People with visceral hypersensitivity tend to feel chronic discomfort in their chest, tummy or lower organs.
 Chronic pain is defined as lasting consistently for more than three months.
 It may come and go, or it may be triggered by certain bodily functions, such as a full bladder or swallowing food.
 The organs affected may include your: